isabella-grieser/Modeling-and-Monitoring-Social-Media-Dynamics-to-predict-Electricity-Demand-Peaks/README.md

 It consists of the information diffusion (SIR) and power demand change model as well as the SIR parameter estimation algorithm.

-This project is made up of two parts:
-* code: contains the code implemented for the Master Thesis
-* latex: contains the LaTeX content for the Master Thesis